JohnSundell/Unbox/README.md

 }
 ```

-Unboxed automatically (or, actually Swift does this) figures out what types your properties are, and decodes them accordingly.
+Unbox automatically (or, actually, Swift does) figures out what types your properties are, and decodes them accordingly.
 Now, we can decode a `User` like this:

 ```
 let user: User? = Unbox(dictionary)